CT83/Facial-Recognition-Attendance-System/README.md

 #### Main Page

-The Main Page shows the list of all registered people, **Face API** is sent about about ~20 images of each person during the initial setup.
+The Main Page shows the list of all registered people, **Face API** is sent about ~20 images of each person during the initial setup.

 ![img](images/ui-1.jpg)